Greek language question: Psycharis' followers: Eftaliotis and Pallis

-It is notable that Psycharis, Eftaliotis and Pallis while all born on Greek soil and unfailingly patriotic, all spent much of their working lives in French- and English-speaking surroundings where diglossia was unknown and it was taken for granted that people wrote and spoke in the same language.
+Notably, Psycharis, Eftaliotis and Pallis while all born on Greek soil and unfailingly patriotic, all spent much of their working lives in French- and English-speaking circles where diglossia was unknown and it was taken for granted that people wrote and spoke in the same language.
 This may have contributed to their shared perception that Greek diglossia was an exception, a problem that they could solve by energetic literary intervention.